AzureForEducation/demo-botrecovery/README.md

 ## How to build it?

 There is a couple of steps you need to follow up in order to get this demo up and running in your Azure subscription.
-Let's start with the pre-requisits for that.
+Let's go for it.

+### Pre-requisites

+To get it done, you will need to have available:

+* Azure Subscription with enough credit
+* Either Visual Studio 2017 or Visual Studio Code
+* .NET Core 2.1+
+* Bot framework tools (including emulator)
+* Azure SDK